daehan-lim/daehan-lim.github.io/projects/filmmind/index.md

 ```

 - **Results**
-  Achieved smooth animation transitions without conflicts, even when the same movie appears in multiple categories, each with unique `Hero` tags
+  Eliminated animation conflicts while maintaining smooth transitions between screens.

 **2. TMDB API Key Security Management in GitHub Actions**

 - **Problem**
-  The CI pipeline required `TMDB Bearer Token` but couldn't hardcode it in the source code, causing build failures due to missing environment variables.
+  The CI pipeline required `TMDB Bearer Token` for successful builds, but the token couldn't be hardcoded in the repository for security reasons, causing build failures due to missing environment variables.

-- **Solution Process**
+- **Analysis**
-  - Identified that Flutter's `flutter_dotenv` package requires `.env` file at runtime
+  - Identified that Flutter's `flutter_dotenv` package requires a `.env` file at runtime
-  - Confirmed that environment variable files cannot be committed to Git for security reasons
+  - Recognized that environment variable files cannot be committed to Git for security reasons
   - Explored secure environment variable management using `GitHub Secrets`

 - **Solution**
-  - Registered `TMDB_BEARER_TOKEN` as a Secret in GitHub Repository Settings
+  - Registered `TMDB_BEARER_TOKEN` as a Secret in GitHub repository settings
-  - Injected Secret as environment variable in `GitHub Actions` workflow to dynamically create `.env` file
+  - Modified `GitHub Actions` workflow to inject the secret as an environment variable and dynamically create the `.env` file during builds

 ```yml
 - name: Create .env file